HITECHCRIME/HC_SG203_Im_Out/README.md

-way too silent, bound for a fall to grasp where the pain is from where the pain is found i need to track that comm gotta make it home, stuck in doubts
+way too silent, bound for a fall to grasp where the pain is from where the pain is found i need to track that comm coz gotta make it home, stuck in doubts